catleeball/ling566-acronyms/README.md

 # LING 566 Acronyms and Abbreviations

-An extended glossary of acronyms for "Syntactic Theory A Formal Introduction" and other terms encountered UW LING 566.

-In the sources column, if a page is specified without a source, its the LING 566 textbook.: "_Syntactic Theory: A Formal Introduction_"
+A glossary of acronyms for _"Syntactic Theory: A Formal Introduction"_ (Sag, Wasow, Bender, 1999) and other terms encountered UW LING 566.
+In the sources column, if a page is specified without a source, it refers to _"Syntactic Theory"_.

 Please feel free to edit this and send a PR!